-EDLounge Ltd take all complaints extremely seriously and all staff are trained and committed to rectify any problem as soon as it is brought to their attention.
+EDLounge Ltd. takes all complaints extremely seriously and all staff are trained and committed to rectify any problem as soon as it is brought to their attention.

 It is recognised that a customer who has a complaint dealt with to their complete satisfaction is likely to become a repeat customer.
-Therefore we ask that if you are dissatisfied with the service you have received that you bring this to our attention as soon as possible by speaking to your course Tutor in the first instance.
+Therefore, we ask that if you are dissatisfied with the service you have received, you bring this to our attention as soon as possible by speaking to your Course Tutor in the first instance.

 - Making a complaint is as easy as possible

 - A complaint is treated as a clear expression of dissatisfaction with our service which calls for a response

 - Any complaint is treated seriously - whether it is made in person, by telephone, by letter, by fax, or by email

 - Complaints are dealt with promptly, politely and, where appropriate, informally (for example, by telephone)